rrooggiieerr/esphome-axaremote/README.md

 window from a closed position the integration can detect this and report the state accordingly.
 The same applies for closing the window with the remote till a fully closed position.
-However stopping the window or partially opening/closing the window can not be detected and the exact position the window is opend at will not correspond with the real position.
+However stopping the window or partially opening/closing the window can not be detected and the exact position the window is opened at will not correspond with the real position.

 ## Hardware required:

-- ESP8266, ESP32 or other ESPHome supported microcontroller
+- ESP8266, ESP32 or other ESPHome supported micro controller
 - LIN-bus controller or any other kind of level converter
 - External power supply

 ### Wiring

-The AXA Remote has identical two RJ12 (6P6C) connectors, each pin on the connector are connected with eachother.
+The AXA Remote has identical two RJ12 (6P6C) connectors, each pin on the connector are connected with each other.
 The pinout is as follows:

 |Pin|Function|
 |:-:|:------:|